blitsoftwares/laravel-states-and-cities/README.md

 (!)
 This feature is already available and active in the package's native views (!)

+Javascript knows component IDs (country, state, city) and performs scalar searches automatically when you select a country or state.

 6.1 - Add the available script to your layout
 ```
 <script src="/vendor/StatesAndCities/blit-states-and-cities.js"></script>